 Ben Barnes (Dorian Gray), Colin Firth (Henry Wotton), Ben Chaplin (Basil Hallward), Rebecca Hall (Emily Wotton), Rachel Hurd-Wood (Sibyl Vane), Pip Torrens (Victor), Johnny Harris (Jim Vane), Fiona Shaw (Lady Agatha), Caroline Goodall (Lady Radley), Emilia Fox (Lady Victoria Wotton), Michael Culkin (Lord Radley), Maryam d’Abo (Gladys), Jo Woodcock (Celia Radley)

 Victorian England.
 Handsome young Dorian Gray inherits the estate of his late uncle.
 He befriends the artist Basil Hallward and Henry Wotton, a libertine who takes Dorian out and inspires him to indulge in all available pleasures.
 Basil paints a portrait of Dorian and Dorian idly makes the wish that he would “nail his soul to the Devil’s altar” were it he rather than the painting that remained eternally youthful and unblemished by time.
-Soon after, Basil introduces Dorian to all manner of pleasures and vices.
-Dorian woos the actress Sibyl Vane and proposes to her.
-However, she drowns herself after realizing that she has given herself to him and he has been unfaithful.
+Soon after, Dorian woos the actress Sibyl Vane and proposes to her.
+However, she drowns herself after realising that she has given herself to him and he has been unfaithful.
 Dorian soon makes the discovery that no cut will mar him and that all his wounds and moral corruptions are instead inflicted onto the portrait.
-He locks the portrait away in the attic and gives himself over to pleasure, all the while remaining ageless as those around him grow older.
+He locks the portrait away in the attic and gives himself over to pleasure.
+All the while he remains ageless as those around him grow older.
 However, in a desire to protect his secret, his sins soon give way to increasingly more extreme acts, including murder.

 The Picture of Dorian Gray (1890) was the sole novel written by Victorian playwright and cause celebre Oscar Wilde.
 It has since become regarded as one of the genre classics of the era, although was less regarded in its time.
 The book caused some degree of controversy because of its parallels to Oscar Wilde’s own ‘debauched’ life and the charges of homosexuality that would prove his downfall a few years later.

 The Picture of Dorian Gray has been filmed a number of times in the silent era – in 1910, 1913, 1915, 1916, 1917 and 1918.
 The classic adaptation is generally regarded as the MGM version The Picture of Dorian Gray (1945) starring Hurd Hatfield, although this is a somewhat staid film when seen today.
-Other versions include Dorian Grey (1970), producer Harry Alan Towers’ sexploitation version; The Picture of Dorian Grey (1973), a tv adaptation produced by Dan Curtis starring Shane Briant; The Sins of Dorian Grey (1983), a modernised tv movie where Dorian is made into a woman played by Belinda Bauer; Dorian/Pact with the Devil (2001); The Picture of Dorian Gray (2004) starring Josh Duhamel; and The Picture of Dorian Gray (2006).
+Other versions include Dorian Grey (1970), producer Harry Alan Towers’ sexploitation version; The Picture of Dorian Gray (1973), a tv adaptation produced by Dan Curtis starring Shane Briant, which is probably the best film version to date; The Sins of Dorian Gray (1983), a modernised tv movie where Dorian is made into a woman played by Belinda Bauer; the modernised Dorian/Pact with the Devil (2003) where Dorian (Ethan Erikkson) becomes a male model; The Picture of Dorian Gray (2004) starring Josh Duhamel; and The Picture of Dorian Gray (2006).
 Dorian Gray even turns up as one of The League of Extraordinary Gentlemen (2003) played by Stuart Townsend and as a regular character in the tv series Penny Dreadful (2014-6) played by Reeve Carney, while variations on the plot appear in episodes of Blake’s 7 (1978-81) and Star Trek: The Next Generation (1987-94).

-While most of the previous adaptations of the story have opted for staid depictions of Victoriana, Dorian Gray 2009 plants the story inside a lush, exquisitely detailed recreation of the period.
-This adopts the modern take on the period look, which is to show Victoriana in grim, brooding and darkly downbeat colours.
+While most of the previous adaptations of the story have opted for staid depictions of Victoriana, the film here plants the story inside a lush, exquisitely detailed recreation of the period.
+This falls into modern screen take on the period, which is to show Victoriana in grim, brooding and darkly downbeat colours.
 It is a world that seems universally dark and grim – very little of the film ever seems to take place in daylight, for instance.
-This sense of period is one of the best aspects of the production.
+This sense of period however is one of the best aspects of the production.
 Where most other adaptations of the story exist in a nebulous Victorian era and never tie it to the passing of time beyond showing the supporting characters getting older, this version locks the story into the historical time period and extends events from around the fin du siecle era the book was written through the turn of the century and even into World War I.

 (Nominee for Best Adapted Screenplay and Best Supporting Actor (Colin Firth) at this site’s Best of 2009 Awards).